-Not everybody has the time or patience to learn how to be a great barista with more manual machines, so these sturdy beauties make all that hard work for you.
+Not everybody has the time or patience to learn how to make espresso with more manual machines, so these sturdy beauties make all that hard work for you.

 This is a topic a bit complex to unravel because it all depends on your standards and your expectations.
-Espresso machines are for sure the most expensive in the market, and that is simply fair because they do a lot of things and have at least four different kinds of systems entrenched into one single machine.
+Espresso machines are for sure the most expensive in the market, and that is simply fair because they do a lot of things and have at least four different kinds of systems entrenched into single machine.

-They are designed to work with refined coffee beans, so you have already the expensive machine and the expensive coffee.
+They are designed to work with refined coffee, so you have already the expensive machine and the expensive coffee.
 That all means, on other words, you will be getting the best, and you will be paying for it, if your standards for coffee are that refined and you are really a coffee aficionado, it is the way to go.

-Other types of machines can be much more affordable, but they have a lot of cons that can even make you spend more money on the long term, for example, Nespresso alike machines require you to purchase the coffee pods forever, they are expensive and they don’t even have the best kind of coffee processed – after all, is an industrial coffee already ground and infused with artificial flavors.
+Other types of automatic machines can be much more affordable, but they have a lot of cons that can even make you spend more money on the long term, for example, Nespresso alike espresso machine require you to purchase the coffee pods forever, they are expensive and they don’t even have the best kind of coffee processed – after all, is an industrial coffee already ground and infused with artificial flavors.

-Dripping machines can prepare refined coffee beans, but you will lose most of the essential oils of the coffee in the paper filter, not to mention all nutrients that won’t be extracted only with hot water, so is like throwing money in the garbage as the coffee beans will be wasted, you will be toasting your money because you do not want to pay for an equally good machine.
+Dripping machines can prepare great cup of coffee, but you will lose most of the essential oils of the coffee in the paper filter, not to mention all nutrients that won’t be extracted only with hot water, so is like throwing money in the garbage as the coffee beans will be wasted, you will be toasting your money because you do not want to pay for an equally good machine.

 You will not need to be in the mood for a coffee to use your espresso machine.
 As they have steam services, frothing and boiling, you can use them to prepare teas, boil milk or just have a jar of hot water for any other need.

 What should I look for in Espresso Machine?